HCF Insurance: The early years 1932–1942

 In 1932, following negotiations between the Hospital Saturday Fund (HSF) and a newly created Hospital Commission of New South Wales, a new fund was created to better serve the community.
-The new fund – called the Metropolitan Hospitals Contribution Fund (MHCF) – was launched on Thursday 16 June 1932, with the Lord Mayor (Ald.
+The new fund – called the Metropolitan Hospitals Contribution Fund (MHCF) – was launched on 16 June 1932, with the Lord Mayor (Ald.
 S. Walder) presiding.

 The fund's first office was established on the first floor of Adyar House (later the Savoy Building and now demolished) in Bligh Street.
 At the end of the first two years of operations, it had enrolled more than 100,000 contributors drawn from 3,290 employment groups and some 5,000 honorary agents, although its area of operations was confined to about 50 sqmi around the City of Sydney.
 Contributions were 6d. a week (family) and 3d. a week (single).
 Benefits paid for hospitalisation in participating hospitals were £2/9/- per week.

 Further rapid growth in the Fund's business led to a need for more accommodation and, in December 1934, the Fund removed to offices on the fourth floor of the new Asbestos House in York Street, Sydney.
 By 30 June 1935, the fund had 156,230 contributors on record.
 The opening of additional offices on the ground floor of the same building in 1937 set the pattern for HCF's contributor services offices.

 HCF's first office was established in Adyar House in Bligh Street, Sydney, which later became the Savoy Building.

 The Catton Building in Liverpool Street, Sydney was purchased by HCF, who then took up residence in 1953.

 In 1941, HCF moved to its first "home-of-its-own" in Hamilton Street.
 This building, duly named MHCF House, has now long since been demolished to make way for yet another high rise development in Sydney's booming commercial area.
 The purchase of its own offices was a forerunner to the conclusion of the Fund's first decade of operations during which the original staff of 10 increased to 75 and annual revenue had grown from £31,757 at 30 June 1933 to £364,180 at 30 June 1942.